Lectures on Holomorphic Curves in Symplectic and Contact Geometry: The moduli space of closed -holomorphic curves

 and it will be a manifold if this intersection is everywhere transverse.
 Intuitively, one expects this to be true after a generic perturbation of $\dbar_J$, and it remains to check whether the most geometrically natural perturbation, defined by perturbing~$J$, is ``sufficiently generic'' to achieve this.

-The answer is yes and no: it turns out that perturbations of $J$ are sufficiently generic if we only consider simple curves, but not for multiple covers.
-It's not hard to see why transversality \emph{must} sometimes fail: if $\tilde{u}$ is a multiple cover of $u$, then even if $\mM_{\tilde{u}}(J)$ happens to be a manifold, there are certain obvious relations between the spaces $\mM_u(J)$ and $\mM_{\tilde{u}}(J)$ that will often cause $\mM_{\tilde{u}}(J)$ to have ``the wrong'' dimension, i.e.~something other than~$\ind(\tilde{u})$.
-For example, suppose $n=4$, so $M$ is $8$-dimensional, and for some $J \in \jJ_\reg(M,\omega)$ there exists a simple $J$-holomorphic sphere $u \in \mM_{0,0}^A(J)$ with $c_1(A) = -1$.
-Then by \eqref{eqn:index}, $\ind(u) = 0$, and Theorem~\ref{thm:localStructure} implies that $\mM_u^*(J)$ is a smooth $0$-dimensional manifold, i.e.~a discrete set.
-In fact the implicit function theorem implies much more (cf.~Theorem~\ref{thm:IFTparametrized}): it implies that for any other $J_\epsilon \in \jJ(M,\omega)$ sufficiently close to~$J$, there is a unique $J_\epsilon$-holomorphic curve $u_\epsilon$ that is a small perturbation of~$u$.
+The answer is yes and no: it turns out that perturbations of $J$ are sufficiently generic if we only consider somewhere injective curves, but not for multiple covers.
+It's not hard to see why transversality \emph{must} sometimes fail: if $\tilde{u}$ is a multiple cover of $u$, then even if $\Mod(J)$ happens to be a manifold near~$u$, there are certain obvious relations between the components of $\Mod(J)$ containing $u$ and $\tilde{u}$ that will often cause the latter to have ``the wrong'' dimension, i.e.~something other than~$\ind(\tilde{u})$.
+For example, suppose $n=4$, so $M$ is $8$-dimensional, and for some $J \in \jJ_\reg(M,\omega)$ there exists a simple $J$-holomorphic sphere $u \in \Mod_{0,0}^A(J)$ with $c_1(A) = -1$.
+Then by \eqref{eqn:index}, $\ind(u) = 0$, and Theorem~\ref{thm:localStructure} implies that the component of $\Mod^*(J)$ containing $u$ is a smooth $0$-dimensional manifold, i.e.~a discrete set.
+In fact, the implicit function theorem implies much more (cf.~Theorem~\ref{thm:IFTparametrized}): it implies that for any other $J_\epsilon \in \jJ(M,\omega)$ sufficiently close to~$J$, there is a unique $J_\epsilon$-holomorphic curve $u_\epsilon$ that is a small perturbation of~$u$.
 Now for each of these curves and some $k \in \NN$, consider the $k$-fold cover

 where as usual $S^2$ is identified with the extended complex plane, so that $z \mapsto z^k$ defines a $k$-fold holomorphic branched cover $S^2 \to S^2$.
 We have $[\tilde{u}_\epsilon] = k[u_\epsilon] = kA$, and thus